italian dessert recipes

 blue lagoon drink

 You could probably creative here and there with this recipe.
-But the main thing to look out for is your creative spirit spiraling out of control and the color of this becomes seaweed green and not blue lagoon.
-Enjoy!
+But the main thing to look out for is your creative spirit spiraling out of control and the color of this becomes seaweed green and not like a blue lagoon.

 Blue Lagoon Drink